In August 2020, about 111,000 new apps were added to Google Play Store alone!

-To put the fierce competition on the app market in perspective with its size, let’s dwell on the fact that during the course of 2019 there were 204 BILLION app downloads worldwide.
+To put the fierce competition on the app market in perspective with its size, let’s dwell on the fact that during the course of 2020 global app downloads hit 130 billion.

 In this article, we will learn how to market an app by discussing 5 highly-effective marketing strategies to better position your app and boost its visibility.